alex-lysenko-de/brain-js-demo/README.md

 - **[Brain.js](https://brain.js.org/)** — Neural networks in JavaScript
 - **HTML5 Canvas** — Drawing interface for letter shapes
-- **jQuery** — DOM interaction
 - **Vanilla JS** — Data handling and UI logic

 ## 📂 Project Structure

-- `index.html` — Main app UI
+- `index.html` — Main app UI.
+It contains everything.
+Thats all you need to test the project
-- `nnet.js` — Class for initializing and running the neural network
-- `utils.js` — Helper functions (shifting grid, data packing/unpacking, etc.)

 ## 🚀 How to Run